thien/specialk/logs.md

     - [x] Experiment with only lowercase sequences to optimise memory requirements.
     - [x] Need to consider how to process newspaper articles in metrics.py.
 Possibly replacing \n tags with a custom token representing a new paragraph.

-- [ ] Deal with tokenisation method in BPE encoder to make it more aligned with tokenisers already utilised.
+- [x] Deal with tokenisation method in BPE encoder to make it more aligned with tokenisers already utilised.
-- [ ] Test performance with BPE encoders.
+- [x] Test performance with BPE encoders.
+- [ ] Fix max sequence length in BPE encoders during `preprocessing.py` and `translate.py`
+- [ ] Test if train decoder only works.
+- [ ] Fix python downloader.py
+- [ ] Need to add method to add UNK tokens in translate.py for empty sequences.

 - [ ] Analysis on article lengths.
 We'll build a `python3` script that produces `pdfs` of everything we need in terms of understanding the distribution of the articles:
     - [x] Average lengths of the articles